-We used temperature data series collected in the sampling sites of the temperate (Picos de Europa National Park) from 2008 to 2019 as a reference for identifying regional alpine microclimates (M-Log5W loggers, GeoPrecision, Ettlingen, Germany, accuracy +/- 0.1 ºC at 0 ºC and 0.01 ºC resolution).
+We used temperature data series collected in the sampling sites of the temperate community (Picos de Europa National Park) from 2008 to 2019 to calculate and average minimum and maximum temperature per day which we used as a reference for identifying regional alpine microclimates (M-Log5W loggers, GeoPrecision, Ettlingen, Germany, accuracy +/- 0.1 ºC at 0 ºC and 0.01 ºC resolution).
 We selected the most contrasting sampling sites, representing snowbed and fellfield conditions (Fig. 1c), which were further validated with temperature data available from the mediterranean sites, based on a field data series from 2020 to 2022 collected with Micro-SP3 loggers (EMS, Czech Republic, accuracy +/- 0.1 ºC at 0 ºC and 0.01 ºC resolution).
-Despite differences in the total snow cover and mean temperatures, the snowbed and fellfield conditions were representative of the patterns observed in the two .
+Despite differences in the total snow cover and mean temperatures, the snowbed and fellfield conditions were representative of the patterns observed in the two communities.
 We transformed the two reference data series to calculating maximum (T max) and minimum daily temperatures (T min) and calculated the number of days with snow cover, estimated as days with less than 1 ºC temperature variation around zero degrees (Zhang et al., 2005).
-These conditions were then set up a weekly-resolution temperature program in two chambers to conduct a continuous seasonal experiment (Fig. 1d) using monthly-resolution photoperiod regimes and daily temperature ramps between the Tmax and Tmin to mimic field conditions ().
+These conditions were then set up a weekly-resolution temperature program in two climatic chambers to conduct a continuous seasonal experiment (Fig. 1d) using monthly-resolution photoperiod regimes and daily temperature ramps between the Tmax and Tmin to mimic field conditions (see detailed climatic chambers programs in Table S1).
 The chambers were programmed with daily temperature ramps.
-Each was configured in climatic chamber (Aralab Fitoclima S600 PL, equipped with 4 led modules 11W 350mA) using Fitolog 9000 software (version 9308, Aralab Pharmaceutical Stability software).
-The fellfieldwas programmed with a snow-free winter period below 0 ºC temperatures with daily photoperiod and temperature fluctuation for 144 days.
-The snowbed was programmed with a long snow period with constant 0 ºC temperature and darkness for 196 days.
+Each condition was configured in one climatic chamber (Aralab Fitoclima S600 PL, equipped with 4 led modules 11W 350mA) using Fitolog 9000 software (version 9308, Aralab Pharmaceutical Stability software).
+The fellfield climate regime was programmed with a snow-free winter period below 0 ºC temperatures (ranging -0.5 to -2ºC) with daily photoperiod and temperature fluctuation for 144 days.
+The snowbed climate regime was programmed with a long snow period with constant 0 ºC temperature and darkness for 196 days.

 Germination experiments started sequentially after field collection and seed cleaning.
 Each seed lot was placed in both incubators simultaneously, sowing four replicates of 25 seeds in nine cm diameter Petri dishes (numbers were adapted for seed lots with fewer seeds available) with germination filter paper (Filtros Anoia S.A. paper for germination assays, Ref.
 518G085).
 Filter papers were kept soaked by adding three ml of distilled water every two weeks.
 Dishes were sealed with parafilm to maintain the moisture content, avoiding water stress throughout the growing season.
 During the winter period, incubators remained closed to avoid temperature increases that could trigger germination; therefore, no water was added during that period.
 We checked germination every two weeks before winter and weekly after winter until the end of the experiment.
 As incubators remained closed during winter, no germination scores were done in that period.